tenkoh/vonage-go-sdk/README.md

 ## License
 MIT

-note: the other vonage sdks are published under BSD-3 license.

-Note: This package references official sdk implemented by Python3.
+Note: This package references official sdk implemented by Python3 and Java.
 The official sdk is published under Apache license.